ayanpan/boomi-design-development-best-practices/README.md

 :point_right: When opening a **component or configuration** with intention to only **view** the same, then don't click the "OK" or "Save" button when exiting them, instead use the "Cancel" or "X" button to exit them.
 This will ensure that you aren't accidentally saving any component/configuration.

-:point_right: Plan for **Load Testing** preferably in the QA MS Cloud environment for the integrations where high data volume is expected.
+:point_right: Plan for **Load Testing**, preferably in a dedicated Load Testing environment, for the integrations where high data volume is expected.

 :point_right: Consider using **Process Mode** as **Low Latency** or **Bridge** for the real-time (API based) integrations involving high data volume, provided it's okay to capture no/limited logs in Boomi.
 However, ensure that the required logs are captured in some boundary system.